Search Results - Eliot, T. S. (Thomas Stearns), 1888-1965

 T. S. Eliot

 Eliot in 1934 Thomas Stearns Eliot (26 September 18884 January 1965) was a poet, essayist and playwright.
-He is considered to be one of the 20th century's greatest poets, as well as a central figure in English-language Modernist poetry.
-His use of language, writing style, and verse structure reinvigorated English poetry.
-He is also noted for his critical essays, which often reevaluated long-held cultural beliefs.
+He was a leading figure in English-language Modernist poetry where he reinvigorated the art through the use of language, writing style, and verse structure.
+He is also noted for his critical essays, which often re-evaluated long-held cultural beliefs.

 Born in St. Louis, Missouri, to a prominent Boston Brahmin family, he moved to England in 1914 at the age of 25 and went on to settle, work, and marry there.
 He became a British subject in 1927 at the age of 39 and renounced his American citizenship.